rhanmiano/the-starred-ph/.github/CONTRIBUTING.md

 #### If confirmed issue

-- **Do check the template for issue(s) provided** to see what are the needed details for the maintainer to consider your reported item.
+- **Do check the provided [template](https://github.com/rhanmiano/the-starred-ph/blob/master/.github/templates/ISSUE_TEMPLATE/bug_report.md) for issue(s)** to see what are the needed details for the maintainer to consider your reported item.
 - **Submit your issue.**

 ### Adding a feature